thorntonmc/thorntonmc.github.io/content/posts/go/net-http.md

 ## Middleware

 There is no middleware type in go, just a pattern involving http.Handler instances.
-Here is our example scenerio:
+Here is our example scenario:

 We want to implement a path `/hello` which returns `Hello, world!`.
 This sounds simple enough, we simply need a `http.ServeMux` with the path `/hello` and a handler that writes out our message.
 However, we want an additional piece of logic to run before responding to our request: